 The “Public School Number Four” inscription refers to the school being Duval County’s fourth public school house.
 The school was known as Riverside Grammar School until 1950, then renamed Annie Lytle Elementary School after former principal and teacher, Annie Lytle Housh.

 During the late 1950s, I-10 and I-95 interstate construction isolated the school leading it to close in 1960.
 The building was used for office storage until it was condemned in 1971.
 There are rumors the school was rented as a Catholic school for a few years in the late 1960s before it was abandoned.

-Over the next 30 years the enormous brick building became a favorite hangout for the homeless, thrill seekers, and drug addicts.
+For decades the enormous brick building was a favorite hangout for the homeless, thrill seekers, and drug addicts.
 In a state of decay, the graffiti covered walls and busted windows made it an attractive environment for disreputable acts.